Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Introduction

-To address this fundamental challenge, we propose a paradigm shift from external signal dependence to intrinsic property analysis.
-We present the \textbf{first} study from a \textbf{\textit{token variation}} perspective, revealing that visual token variations within LLMs naturally encode importance information.
-Our key insight is that \textit{lazy tokens}—those showing minimal variation across LLM layers—inherently carry less crucial information and can be safely removed without performance degradation.
-Based on this finding, we propose \textbf{V}ariation-aware \textbf{V}ision Token \textbf{Drop}ping (\textit{i.e.}, \textbf{V$^2$Drop}), which naturally avoids positional bias by focusing on intrinsic token dynamics and maintains full compatibility with efficient operators by eliminating attention weight computation.
-Consequently, V$^2$Drop demonstrates outstanding performance and efficiency across both image and video understanding tasks, achieving \textbf{1.30$\times$} and \textbf{1.87$\times$} acceleration for image and video understanding respectively, as shown in Figure~\ref{fig:performance_efficiency}.
-The main contributions are summarized as follows: \begin{itemize} \item \textbf{Systematic Analysis of Token Variation Patterns:} We conduct the first comprehensive analysis of visual token evolution within LVLMs, revealing that token-wise variation magnitudes correlate with task relevance and effectively reflect token importance, pioneering token compression from the variation perspective. \item \textbf{Variation-aware Token Dropping:} We propose V$^2$Drop, a variation-aware method that identifies and progressively drops lazy tokens based on their intrinsic behavioral patterns, eliminating positional bias while maintaining compatibility with efficient operators. \item \textbf{Comprehensive Performance-Efficiency Trade-offs:} Extensive experiments demonstrate that V$^2$Drop achieves exceptional performance across diverse LVLMs and VideoLLMs, with comprehensive analyses validating its robustness in balancing accuracy and efficiency. \end{itemize}
+Consequently, V$^2$Drop demonstrates outstanding performance and efficiency across both image and video understanding tasks, achieving \textbf{1.30$\times$} and \textbf{1.87$\times$} acceleration for image and video understanding, as shown in Figure~\ref{fig:performance_efficiency}.
+The main contributions are summarized as follows: \begin{itemize} \item \textbf{Systematic Analysis of Token Variation Patterns:} We conduct the first comprehensive analysis of visual token evolution within LVLMs, revealing that token-wise variation magnitudes correlate with task relevance and effectively reflect token importance, pioneering token compression from the variation perspective. \item \textbf{Variation-aware Token Dropping:} We propose V$^2$Drop, a variation-aware compression method that identifies and progressively drops tokens based on their intrinsic behavioral patterns, eliminating positional bias while maintaining compatibility with efficient operators. \item \textbf{Comprehensive Performance-Efficiency Trade-offs:} Extensive experiments demonstrate that V$^2$Drop achieves exceptional performance across diverse LVLMs and VideoLLMs, with comprehensive analyses validating its robustness in balancing accuracy and efficiency. \end{itemize}